AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 5. Creating an Ampersand-compiler

+To generate RAP3 we need an Ampersand-compiler.
+The RAP3 user will also use that compiler.
+For both reasons, we need a working Ampersand compiler on the server.
 This step requires sections 3 and 4 to be finished successfully.

 With the source code of the Ampersand-compiler on the system, I created an executable by running `stack install`.
 Here is what I did: